 Late 2018 update on price – ouch!
 These diving flashlights have soared in price, no doubt due to the US trade wars with China.
 Let’s hope they return to reasonable prices soon.
 They are still wonderful, very useful lights, but I am dismayed that they now cost 3x what they did last year.

 When we’re on night passage or are working in a dark part of the boat, I practically live with my LED headlight on my forehead.
 Frankly, the soft strap is a great headband for keeping my hair out of my eyes.

 We began our sailing journey with regular headlamps and now exclusively use 12volt RECHARGEABLES.
 It is great to be able to simply charge them off our solar power during the day and use them at night.
 And we feel a lot better not adding more batteries to landfills.

-Personally, I prefer a lighterweight headlamp – and no battery packs on the back of the headband either.
+The best headlamp for sailing is one that has both white and red light options.
 My favorite used to be a 220 watt $90 LED lenser light http://www.ledlenserusa.com/seo-7r-477.html#start=3, but I became wary after the second one broke.

-I’ve been using these superbright, waterproof, comfortable, rechargeable and cheap 220 lumen $15 headlamps http://amzn.to/2uQiMCf and – knock on wood – they’re going strong after several years of frequent use.
+BEST CHOICE, BEST BUY: Now they make a very bright (500 lumens) comfortable, waterproof, rechargeable and cheap $15.99 headlamps https://amzn.to/2SZLxVs.
+Knock on wood – they’re going strong after several years of frequent use.